ga4gh/cat-vrs/docs/source/value_object_descriptor/vrs_descriptors.rst

 Location Descriptor
 ###################

-This descriptor is intended to reference `Location`_ value objects.
+This descriptor is intended to reference `VRS Location`_ value objects.
 In addition to the attributes inherited from its :ref:`value_object_descriptor` parent class, the *Sequence Location Descriptor* has the following attributes: